rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Form layouts should adapt responsively between mobile and desktop views
 - Null checks are essential when working with API responses that may have missing fields
 - Empty states with helpful instructions improve the user experience for new users
+- Using icons instead of text for action buttons creates a cleaner, more modern UI
+- The useNavigate hook from React Router is essential for programmatic navigation in response to user actions
+- Implementing edit functionality requires careful state management to handle both new and existing data
+- Conditional rendering based on edit mode helps reuse the same form component for both adding and editing
+- Loading states with spinners improve user experience during data fetching operations
+- Error states with retry options help users recover from API failures
+- When implementing a feature, ensure all required serverless functions exist and are properly implemented
+- Detailed error logging in both the browser console and serverless function logs is essential for debugging
+- Providing a retry mechanism for failed API calls improves user experience and helps recover from transient errors
+- Always include a way for users to navigate back when encountering errors to prevent them from getting stuck
+- When updating documents in FaunaDB, it's important to first verify the document exists before attempting to update it
+- Multiple ID format handling (string vs numeric) is necessary for robust FaunaDB operations
+- Implementing fallback strategies for database operations increases the reliability of the application
+- Detailed logging before, during, and after database operations helps identify the exact point of failure
+- When updating a document in FaunaDB, using a multi-step approach with verification improves reliability
+- FaunaDB document updates require a specific structure with a nested 'data' property for the fields to update
+- When updating FaunaDB documents, it's important to use the correct syntax: `doc.update({ data: { field: value } })`
+- FaunaDB has multiple valid syntaxes for updating documents, and implementing fallbacks for each increases reliability
+- The FaunaDB client library may handle document references differently between versions, requiring multiple approaches
+- Using native JavaScript Date objects and converting to ISO strings is more reliable than using FQL Time functions
+- When updating documents, only include the fields that need to be updated to minimize the risk of data loss
+- FaunaDB schema definitions may not reflect the actual structure of documents in the database due to schema evolution
+- When a codebase contains a mix of older and newer FaunaDB client implementations, it's important to create dedicated functions for critical operations
+- Replacing generic endpoints (like movies.js) with dedicated functions for specific operations improves reliability and maintainability
+- When deleting documents in FaunaDB, it's important to use the same client library and syntax as other operations for consistency
+- Updating component code to use new endpoints is simpler than trying to fix complex generic endpoints
+- When implementing critical database operations like deletion, it's essential to try multiple approaches with different syntax variations
+- Examining working code (like delete-all-movies.js) can provide valuable insights into successful patterns for database operations
+- For maximum reliability, implement multiple deletion approaches to handle all possible FaunaDB document formats and ID types
+- Detailed logging of each deletion attempt helps identify which approach works for specific document structures
+- When a function fails with a 500 error, examining the Netlify function logs is crucial for understanding the root cause
+- When client libraries cause inconsistent behavior, using direct REST API calls can provide a more reliable solution
+- Missing or inconsistent client library files can cause hard-to-debug issues in serverless functions
+- Direct REST API calls to FaunaDB can bypass client library inconsistencies and version conflicts
+- Enhanced error reporting in UI components helps users understand what went wrong and provides developers with better debugging information
+- Using built-in Node.js modules like 'https' instead of external dependencies reduces deployment issues in serverless functions
+- Serverless functions should minimize external dependencies to reduce deployment size and potential compatibility issues
+- When working with serverless functions, it's important to check if required modules are available in the runtime environment
+- When working with FaunaDB, it's important to understand the different document structures that can exist in the database
+- FaunaDB FQL queries can be used to search for documents in multiple ways, providing more flexibility than REST API calls
+- The FaunaDB query language (FQL) allows for complex operations like filtering, mapping, and conditional logic
+- When deleting documents in FaunaDB, it's important to verify the document exists before attempting to delete it
+- FaunaDB documents can be referenced in multiple ways: by ID, by reference, or by query
+- When working with FaunaDB, it's important to identify which version of FQL syntax is supported by your database
+- The FQL syntax in the documentation may not match the syntax supported by your specific FaunaDB instance
+- Error messages like "Cannot use `[]` operator with type `Set<movies>`" indicate that you're using newer FQL syntax with an older FaunaDB version
+- Classic FQL syntax uses functions like Get(), Match(), Delete() instead of the newer dot notation syntax
+- When troubleshooting FaunaDB operations, pay close attention to the exact error messages as they provide clues about the correct syntax
+- When troubleshooting a non-working function, examine a similar working function and replicate its approach exactly
+- Using the exact same client library and version is crucial for consistent behavior across related functions
+- When multiple approaches fail, the most reliable solution is to copy the approach from a known working function
+- The client library import statement is critical - using `const { Client, fql } = require('fauna')` vs other import methods can make a difference
+- For maximum reliability, use the same client initialization, query syntax, and error handling as a working function
+- When using FQL queries, avoid direct string interpolation inside the query
+- FQL queries with variables are more reliable than direct string interpolation
+- String values in FQL queries should be defined as variables outside string contexts to avoid escaping issues
+- When troubleshooting FQL syntax errors, examine the exact error message which often points to the specific syntax issue
+- For critical operations like deletion, finding the document first and then using its exact ID for deletion is more reliable than direct ID-based deletion
+- Comprehensive error handling with multiple fallback strategies is essential for robust serverless functions
+- Enhanced error reporting in UI components provides better user feedback and debugging information
+- When all else fails, simplify the approach and focus on what works rather than trying to fix complex queries
+- For FaunaDB operations, it's often more reliable to first fetch all documents and then find the target document in JavaScript before performing operations
+- Using a JavaScript-first approach (finding items in memory) before attempting database operations can be more reliable than complex FQL queries
+- When implementing multiple deletion strategies, use a cascading approach where each strategy is only attempted if the previous one fails
+- Implementing a "find first, then delete" pattern is more reliable than trying to delete directly by ID
+- For complex operations, it's better to break them down into multiple simple steps rather than trying to do everything in a single query
+- When working with FaunaDB, extensive logging of input parameters, intermediate results, and final outcomes is essential for debugging

 ## FaunaDB Date Format Specifics